The concept of “principles” has been popularized recently with Ray Dalio’s book (conveniently titled) Principles. I’ve been questioning what are mine.

 I’ve found defining my principles makes prioritizing life’s decisions easier.
 It’s helped transform my goals into daily habits and my daily habits into physical dependencies.

 My mom told us as kids,

 “Do the right thing.”

 I heard her, but I didn’t listen.
 I didn’t understand what she really meant.

 I’ve learned over time that ethics and morality are powerful forces in human nature.
-Make the right decision and you’ll be rewarded internally (self-respect) and externally (positive karma).
-Make the wrong decision and you’ll be punished internally (self-loathing) and externally (negative karma).
+Make the right decision and you’ll be rewarded internally (self-respect) and externally (good karma).
+Make the wrong decision and you’ll be punished internally (self-loathing) and externally (bad karma).